Everyday Ways to Teach Your Child Kindness

-- Have your child make and send cards to a friend or relative who is sick.
+- Have your child make and send cards to a friend or relative who is lonely.

 - Ask an older child to read a story to a younger child.

-- Involve your child in chores with regular, small jobs.
+- Include your child in family jobs.
 Talk about how having jobs helps the whole family to work together well.
-Even though the examples are not directly benefiting people, this approach gives children a way to contribute within their capability.
-A family works best when everyone contributes.
-Sample jobs could be: feeding the fish, watering the plants, setting the table, unloading the dishwasher, or raking leaves.
+Sample jobs could be include feeding the fish, watering the plants, setting the table, unloading the dishwasher, or raking leaves.